Tools for the era of experience

 The Builder’s Playbook

-1. Secure the telemetry monopoly now Find a niche where you can instrument everything.
-Every action, every outcome, every millisecond.
+Secure the telemetry monopoly now.
+Find a niche where you can instrument everything.
+Every action, every outcome.
 This data exhaust becomes your moat.
 A friend’s startup put sensors in commercial kitchens - they now know more about restaurant operations than anyone.
 While they are still figuring out what to do with this data, I am pretty sure this will become their moat in the long run.

-3. Go full-stack on agents Don’t build thin wrappers around GPT-5.
-Build the entire loop: perception → action → outcome measurement → model update.
+Go full-stack on agents.
+Don’t build thin wrappers around GPT-5.
+Build the entire loop: perception, action, outcome measurement, and model update.
 Own the whole cycle.
-Back end-to-end agent stacks, not wrapper apps.
-The value migrates from prompt veneers to mechanisms that store memories, run planners, and retrain online.

-4. Instrument for safety from day one When your agent runs for months unsupervised, you need audit trails, rollback mechanisms, and kill switches.
+Instrument for safety from day one.
+When your agent runs for months unsupervised, you need audit trails, rollback mechanisms, and kill switches.
 The first startup to make “safe autonomous agents” easy will win enterprise contracts.
-Companies that operationalize real-time red-teaming and rollback will win enterprise trust fastest.

 The Bottom Line

-The Era of Experience IMO is a redistribution of power from compute-rich to data-rich players.
+The Era of Experience is a redistribution of power from the compute-rich to the data-rich.
 OpenAI has the GPUs, but you can own the environments.
 They have the models, but you can engineer the rewards.
-They have the general intelligence, but you can own the specific workflows.
+They have general intelligence, but you can own specific workflows.

-The next steps is clear: Find a domain where experience matters.
+The path forward is clear: Find a domain where experience matters.
 Instrument the hell out of it.
 Define rewards that align with real-world outcomes.
 Deploy agents that learn continuously.
-Build interfaces that lock in users.